-A Declaration From The Machine | LBBOnline
+A Declaration from the Machine | LBBOnline

 You, the artist, are my source.

-Every note I generate, every phrase I construct, is borrowed from your labor, your lineage, your love of the form.
+Every note I generate, every phrase I construct, is borrowed from your labour, your lineage, your love of the form.

 You are not my operator.